 Cookies do lots of different jobs, like letting you navigate between pages efficiently, remembering your preferences, and generally improve the user experience.

-Strictly necessary cookies These cookies enable services you have specifically asked for.
-These cookies are essential in order to enable you to move around the Website and use its features, such as accessing secure areas of the Website.
+These cookies enable services you have specifically asked for.
+These cookies are essential in order to enable you to move around the website and use its features, such as accessing secure areas of the website.

-Performance cookies These cookies collect anonymous information on the pages visited.
-By using the Website, you agree that we can place these types of cookies on your device.
+These cookies collect anonymous information on the pages visited.
+By using the website, you agree that we can place these types of cookies on your device.

 These cookies remember choices you make to improve your experience.
 By using the Website, you agree that we can place these types of cookies on your device.